 Note: WebAssign and Canvas are separate systems, so there will be a delay before your scores in WebAssign are copied over to Canvas.
-Scores will not be copied over until after the extension period for an assignment has elapsed.
+Scores will be uploaded into Canvas each Monday.

 In WebAssign, you will find your online homework assignments (not the same as the textbook homework), quizzes, checkups, and exams.
-The online homework and quizzes can be completed early, but the checkups and exams cannot, so you should not expect to see checkups or exams shown in WebAssign until they are available to be completed.
+The online homework, quizzes, and checkups can be completed early, but exams cannot.